hrit-ik/facial_attendance/README.md

 7) We can see attendance data with student of a class, or of a class on a specific date.

 **Bugs**
-1) As the classes and attendance are server side rendered we have to refresh the dev server to see the result after adding classes or students.
+1) As the classes and students are server side rendered we have to refresh the dev server to see the result after adding classes or students.

 ## Images